Beating Cancer via Early Detection: ASX Stock Targeting Multiple Billion Dollar Markets

 US Patent granted:

 In the United States, lung cancer is the second most common cancer and the leading cause of cancer death.
-The American Cancer Society (ACS) say that each year 222,500 new cases are diagnosed, and that in 2017 there will be around 155,870 deaths from lung cancer in the US.
+The American Cancer Society (ACS) say that each year 222,500 new cases are diagnosed, and that in 2017 there will be around 155,870 deaths from the disease in that country.

 It is also the largest geographic market for lung cancer diagnostics, valued at over US$15 billion in 2013, making the US an important market for BD1 to enter.

-On March 23, BD1 announced to the market that it had been granted a US Patent from the United States Patent and Trademark Office:
+On March 23, BD1 announced that it had been granted a US Patent from the United States Patent and Trademark Office:

 So far, so good.